Before You Begin

 - When only backup features are used: If you plan to use Veeam Backup & Replication for backup jobs only, the backup server should be placed in the production site.

-Before deploying Veeam Backup & Replication, decide which version of Microsoft SQL Server you need to use:
+Before deploying Veeam Backup & Replication, decide which database engine and version you need to use:

-It is recommended to run the Microsoft SQL Server instance locally to eliminate latency issues.
-However, in some scenarios a remote Microsoft SQL Server instance can be the better choice:
+It is recommended to run the database engine instance locally to eliminate latency issues.
+However, in some scenarios a remote instance can be the better choice:

 - Licensing.
 Some enterprises have dedicated virtual clusters for SQL Servers due to licensing constraints.
 In such cases, you can place the Veeam configuration database on an existing instance to lower the total cost of ownership.